-The protein level of TNF- α showed a significant increase in the granulation tissues from UDC compared with NDC (P<0.05) (Figure 4).
+The protein level of TNF- $\alpha$ showed a significant increase in the granulation tissues from UDC compared with NDC (P<0.05) (Figure 4).
 The change was corrected by treatment with H2S (P<0.05) (Figure 4).
 The present study showed the increases in leucocyte and leukomonocyte counts (P<0.05), and leukocyte infiltration was present in the wounds from UDC.
-Leucocyte and leukomonocyte counts were near to normal (P<0.05) (Table 3), and leukocyte infiltration was hardly observed in the granulation tissues from rats treated with H2S (Figure 3).
+Leucocyte and leukomonocyte counts were near to normal (P<0.05) (Table 3), and leukocyte infiltration tissues from rats treated with H2S (Figure 3).